Skip to cookie consent Skip to main content

 Guidelines are also emerging for transgender individuals, who may have increased risk due to hormone therapy.
 Transgender women should perform self-exams and be screened if they received estrogen/progestin therapy for more than 5 years, have a family history, or have a body mass index (BMI) higher than 35.
 Transgender men who have undergone a bilateral mastectomy have a small but not zero risk of breast cancer, so clinical exams should include a chest wall exam.

-If you notice any lumps or changes, remember that there are many possible causes.
-It’s important not to panic and to simply schedule an appointment with your primary care provider (PCP) or gynecologist.
+If you notice any lumps or changes, how do you know when to worry?
+Remember that there are many possible causes, and it’s important not to panic.
+Simply schedule an appointment with your primary care provider (PCP) or gynecologist.

 Headshot of Amy Comander, MD